 - To give students an understanding the need for surgical intervention - To develop an understanding of the role of surgical technologist as a member of the surgical team - To instruct students in the responsibilities which the performance of this role entails - To assist students in developing the knowledge of the organizational structure of the hospitals, its departments and the operating room - To develop a basic understanding of biological science as it relates to safe operating room procedure - To facilitate the hands-on, supervised experience in the operating room performing the duties of a surgical technologist.

-Introduction to Computer Applications 3 crs

-Introduction to Microbiology wo/lab 3 crs.

-Medical Ethics 3 crs.

-Introduction to Surgical Technology 3 crs

-College Writing 3 crs.

-Medical Terminology 1 cr.

-Pharmacology 1 cr

-College 101: Freshman Experience 1 cr.
+Introduction to Computer Applications General Biology I General Biology I Lab Introduction to Surgical Technology College Writing Medical Terminology Pharmacology College 101: Freshman Experience

-Anatomy and Physiology I 3 crs.

-Principles and Practice of Surg.Tech.
-6 crs.

-Surgical Procedures I 4 crs
+Anatomy and Physiology I Principles and Practice of Surg.Tech.
+Surgical Procedures I Medical Ethics

-Introduction to Psychology 3 crs.